NUSConnect/Orbital2021/README.md

 Simply download Expo Go on your mobile devices and scan the QR code blow to test out our app!

+Note: iOS users will not be able to run the application out of the box due to restrictions on Expo put in place by Apple.
+If you want to test out the app, please contact us on Telegram for access.

 ![QR Code](https://raw.githubusercontent.com/benedictchuajj/Orbital2021/main/assets/deploymentQR.png)

 [Deployment link](https://expo.io/@luayida99/Orbital2021)